vesran/Polygons/README.md

 several improvements have been implemented :
 * the color of a new polygon is adapted according to its position in the image,
 * focus on small polygons
-* polygons of sorted by "size" (perimeter : easy to calculate)
+* polygons are sorted by "size" (perimeter : easy to calculate)

 # Notes